 When comparing Brackets vs PHP Development Tools, the Slant community recommends PHP Development Tools for most people.
-In the question“What are the best PHP IDEs?”
-PHP Development Tools is ranked 7th while Brackets is ranked 19th.
+In the question“What are the best IDEs or editors for PHP?”
+PHP Development Tools is ranked 6th while Brackets is ranked 19th.
 The most important reason people chose PHP Development Tools is:

 Eclipse has a huge community developing plugins that can then be found on the [marketplace](http://marketplace.eclipse.org/).

 Pro Built-in browser live-updating

 Brackets will automatically refresh the browser and load the latest saved version of a file open in the browser.
 This works with php as well.
 Editing a css will even highlight the tag that's currently being worked on.
 However, it only works with Chrome.

 The functionality of Brackets can be extended via a simple-to-use extension manager.
 The extension manager also has a considerable number of extensions and themes.

 Brackets is being actively maintained and developed.

 Pro Can style a tag without switching over to the stylesheet

 A feature called "Quick Edit" allows the user to select a tag in (a html file, for example) and edit the associated style without switching over to the css document.
 It also supports SASS and LESS pre-processors.